FAQ Counsellors

 BEFORE YOUR PLACEMENT

-The camps 2025 start on the 28th of June and end after 8 camp weeks on the 23rd of August.
+The English language Camps 2026 start on the 4th of July and end after 8 camp weeks on the 29th of August.
 You are free to choose the duration and start date of your employment.

 Your salary depends on the length of your employment and your previous experience in the camp field.
 Pay typically ranges from €250 to €525 net per week.
 You'll receive more detailed information about your salary in the job info document after you apply.